Semen quality: Last ejaculation

-How long the man has abstained prior to providing a semen sample correlates with the results of semen analysis and also with success rates in assisted reproductive technology (ART).
+How long the man has abstained before providing a semen sample correlates with the results of semen analysis and also with success rates in assisted reproductive technology (ART).

-Both a too short period of time since last ejaculation and a too long one reduce semen quality.
+Periods that are too short or too long since the last ejaculation reduce semen quality.

-A period of time of less than one day reduces sperm count by at least 20%.
+A period of less than one day reduces sperm count by at least 20%.

 Longer periods of abstinence correlate with poorer results—one study found that couples where the man had abstained for more than 10 days before an intrauterine insemination (IUI) had only a 3% pregnancy rate.
-An abstinence period of only 1 or 2 days produce the highest pregnancy rates per IUI cycle compared with longer intervals of ejaculatory abstinence.
+An abstinence period of only 1 or 2 days produces the highest pregnancy rates per IUI cycle compared with longer intervals of ejaculatory abstinence.
 This increase in pregnancy rate occurs despite a lower value of total motile spermatozoa.
 Daily sexual activity increases sperm quality in men minimizing DNA damage in the sperm—because it is speculated to result in less storage time where damage may accumulate.